top of page

 This family affair was established in 1898 on the very same street where it now resides.
 The history and culture of Pamplona have been preserved in full here.

-With its old-style traditional décor from years past and its strong desire to stick to tradition in the way it makes its coffee and food, this small café has become world-famous for its Fritos (a large type of croquetas) with a wide variety of fillings.
-There's normally a selection of at least half a dozen, depending on what time you get there.
-All are crisp and soft in the middle and perfect for eating with a fork.
+With its old-style traditional décor from years past and its strong desire to stick to tradition in how it makes its coffee and food, this small café has become world-famous for its Fritos (a large type of croquetas) with a wide variety of fillings.
+There's usually a selection of at least a dozen, depending on when you get there.
+All are crisp on the outside and soft in the middle, perfect for eating with a fork.

 We then walked up the steps and onto Plaza de Castillo and popped into